Ian Dalziel (geologist)

 Ian Dalziel is a Scottish geologist who pioneered the study of pre-Pangaea plate tectonics and the theory of supercontinent cycles on Earth.
 In particular, he is known for geologic fieldwork in the southern Andes, the Scotia Arc, South Georgia and Antarctica.
 His discoveries include evidence for the timing of the separation of South America from Antarctica and the beginning of the Antarctic Circumpolar Current.

 In 2021, Dalziel was awarded the Penrose Medal by the Geological Society of America.
+In 2023, Dalziel was awarded the Polar Medal by the U.K. and Commonwealth government.

 Biography

 Early life

-Ian Dalziel was born 26 November 1937, in Glasgow, Scotland where he lived with his actor parents before moving to the University of Edinburgh, where he earned a B.Sc. and later a Ph.D. in geology.
-As a child, Dalziel gained an early appreciation of geology and remote places while on holiday in the highlands and islands of Scotland with his actor parents.
+Ian Dalziel was born 26 November 1937, in Glasgow, Scotland where he lived with his actor parents before moving to the University of Edinburgh, where he earned a B.Sc. in Geology with physics, and later a Ph.D. in Geology (1963).
+As a child, Dalziel gained an early appreciation for geology and remote places while on holiday in the highlands and islands of Scotland with his parents.
+He is married and has two children.

 Academic career

-After a short stint lecturing geology at University of Edinburgh, Dalziel moved to the U.S. to join the University of Wisconsin as assistant professor in 1963.
-Just a few years later, in 1967, he joined Columbia University as associate professor then later senior research scientist at Columbia University's Lamont-Doherty Geological Observatory (now the Lamont–Doherty Earth Observatory).
-In 1985, he made the move to Austin, Texas, to join the University of Texas at Austin Institute for Geophysics, where he is now Research Professor.
+After a short stint lecturing geology at University of Edinburgh, Dalziel moved to the U.S. to join the University of Wisconsin as an assistant professor of Geology in 1963.
+Just a few years later, in 1967, he joined Columbia University as an associate professor and later a senior research scientist at Columbia University's Lamont-Doherty Geological Observatory (now the Lamont–Doherty Earth Observatory).
+In 1985, he moved to Austin, Texas and joined the University of Texas at Austin Institute for Geophysics, where he is now a research professor.